MwTLaura/Laura-Portfolio/Laura-Portfolio/Relevant_Courses/README.md

-## **Relevant Courseworks during my time at UTA as a Data Science major with a concentration in Environmental Science 👩🏾‍🎓**
+## **Relevant Courses during my time at UTA as a Data Science major with a concentration in Environmental Science 👩🏾‍🎓**

 ---